Israel blocks the Flotilla's ships and seizes 175 activists, 24 of them Italian. Meloni calls for "Free them."

-The Israeli navy seized around 50 vessels carrying 400 activists "hundreds of kilometers from the Israeli coast" and informed those on board that they were "under arrest," Israeli media reported.
+The Israeli navy seized about 21 Flotilla vessels and detained approximately 175 activists "hundreds of kilometers from the Israeli coast" and informed them that they were "under arrest," Israeli media reported.

-Military speedboats intercepted the ships of the Global Sumud Flotilla, which set out for Gaza on April 26 to deliver aid in international waters off the coast of Crete.
+Military speedboats intercepted the vessels of the Global Sumud Flotilla, which set sail for Gaza on April 26 to deliver aid in international waters off Crete.
+Activists claimed they were subjected to a "violent raid in international waters," during which Israeli forces "systematically disabled several Global Sumud Flotilla vessels."

 "The driving force behind the flotilla's provocation is Hamas, in collaboration with professional provocateurs, with the aim of sabotaging the transition of President Trump's peace plan to its second phase," the Israeli Foreign Ministry stated, also confirming the illegal boarding in international waters.
 "Due to the size of the flotilla, consisting of over a hundred ships and a thousand men, it was decided to intercept it far from the Israeli coast, in international waters.